Cuile/Cuile.github.io/content/posts/Python/Nuitka.md

                         extension modules created by Nuitka.
 They expose your API, but stubgen may cause issues.
 Defaults to off.

-  Deployment control:
-    --deployment        Disable code aimed at making finding compatibility issues easier.
-This will e.g. prevent execution with "-c" argument, which is often used by code that attempts run a module, and causes a program to start itself over and over potentially.
-Disable once you deploy to end users, for finding typical issues, this is very helpful during development.
-Default off.
-    --no-deployment-flag=FLAG
-                        Keep deployment mode, but disable selectively parts of it.
-Errors from deployment mode will output these identifiers.
-Default empty.

-  Environment control:
-    --force-runtime-environment-variable=VARIABLE_SPEC
-                        Force an environment variables to a given value.
-                        Default empty.

   Debug features:
     --debug             Executing all self checks possible to find errors in